 For any emergency, please call 911.

-As of May 1, 2013 the Madison Clinic is required to limit all patient-specific electronic communication to come through UCSF MyChart.
-Please sign up by e-mailing email@example.com or get registered in clinic at your next visit.
+The Madison Clinic is required to limit all patient-specific electronic communication to come through UCSF MyChart.
+If you are 18 or older, please sign up online by requesting an activation code here.
+Requests for access to MyChart for patients under the age of 18 (both principal and proxy) must be made in-person at your provider’s office.
 Only non-urgent questions and requests for prescription refills should be directed through MyChart which is checked every 24-48 hours during regular business days.

 Madison Clinic e-mail